damianh/lab/dotnet/AspNetCoreMultipleApps/README.md

    these ports will not represent a potential issue (i.e. a 'backdoor' that another process can invoke).

-   As an additional layer of security is added in that a special header, `SharedSettings.PreSharedKeyHeader` that will contain a Pre-Shared Key generated at startup, is sent to the hosted Web Applications.
+   As an additional layer of security is added using a special header, `SharedSettings.PreSharedKeyHeader` that will contain a Pre-Shared Key generated at startup.
+This is included in proxied requests forwarded to the hosted Web Applications.
 They then check every incoming request for this and if missing or incorrect, they will simply refused to service it by calling `Abort()`.